 Issuers' ESG ratings are calculated quarterly, while underlying data are updated at least every 18 months (according to the policy of MSCI, the data provider).
 Ratings can also be adjusted by analysis of controversies or as a result of engagement initiatives.

-Assets forming the subject of an ESG rating or an SRI score will represent at least 90% of the assets of the Master Fund (excluding cash).
+Assets forming the subject of an ESG rating or an SRI score will represent at least 90% of assets (excluding cash).

 Exclusion policies